paich64/C64MEGA65/README.md

 -----------------------------

-Thanks to long filename support and alphabetically sorted file- and directory listings, using the file browseris straightforward.
+Thanks to long filename support and alphabetically sorted file- and directory listings, using the file browser is straightforward.
 Press MEGA65's
 <kbd>Help</kbd> key to open the on-screen-menu while the C64 is running
 and either select `8:<Mount Drive>`, `PRG:<Load>` or `CRT:<Load>` using the cursor keys and <kbd>Return</kbd>.
 Here is how the browser works: